It’s true. I love myself and my body.

 Did I do it perfectly? no. Was it hard? yeah a little.
 But oh so worth it.
 It was something anyone could do.

 It may not look like much, but I imagine myself holding two 8 lb bowling balls.
 That is what came off of me!
-So here are some super vulnerable photos that I almost didn’t post.
-But if it helps someone, it’s worth it.
 Like I said, I love myself, but I still recognize I can go further.
-The girl on the left was fine and happy for the most part.
-But the girl on the right has so much self confidence, is less puffy in her face, and arms, and belly, and she worked hard for it.
+The girl I was – fine and happy for the most part.
+But the new me has so much self confidence, is less puffy in her face, and arms, and belly, and she worked hard for it.
 I used to think it was bad to be proud of yourself, because I didn’t want to come off cocky.
 But I am proud of myself, not because I think I’m better than anyone else.
 But, because I’ve seen myself grow and allow God to make a true change in me and I’m better than my old self.

 Again this is not a sales pitch or a magic trendy product, but If this post tugged at your heart please reach out to me or chat with Christina and check out the program at loveyourselffitness.net .
 There is a lot more information on her website and several before and after pictures as well!